Chile Reopens to International Travellers

 The announcement follows the October 1 scrapping of the ban on non-essential travel to Chile that had been in place since April 2021.

 After closing the country’s borders to non-essential travel, Chile allowed international travellers to resume entering the country on October 1 2021 – albeit with a mandatory five days quarantine requirement.
-As of November 1, Chile has scrapped the quarantine requirement, and fully vaccinated travellers can travel freely throughout the country.
+As of October 2022, it’s recommended, but not mandatory, to take a PCR test and be fully vaccinated before arriving.

 Chile has one of the highest vaccination rates in the world, and case numbers have remained low for several months.